F-I-D-O/Manuals/manuals/Programming/Python/Plotly Manual.md

 In general, it is easier to use plotly express, so we should use it if we are not affected by its limitations. **The plotly express cannot**
 - create **custom subplots**.
 However, automatic "facet" subplots (same plot divided between multiple plots using some data attribute) are possible.
+- **z-order** of the traces.
+For example, we need to first plot a trace using graph objects.
+Then it is much easier to plot the rest of the traces using graph objects as well.

 # Plotly Express